JofArnold/zkp-learning-in-public/README.md

 # Setup

 Run `yarn` to install all dependencies in the monorepo.
-Project-specific instructions are in their own repos
+Project-specific instructions and scripts are in their own repos

 # Projects